exo-lang/exo/examples/README.md

 2. [Cursor](./cursors/README.md): This example shows how to use Cursors to efficiently write schedules and define a new scheduling operator.

-3. [RVM](./rvm_conv1d/README.md): This example illustrates how to use Exo to optimize a new hardware accelerator completely in the user code.
+3. [RVM](./rvm_conv1d/README.md): This example illustrates how to use Exo to define and target a new hardware accelerator entirely in the user code.